Audre Rapoport Prize for Scholarship on Gender and Human Rights

 FORMAT: Papers should be between 8,000 and 15,000 words and must be in English.
 The word limit includes footnotes, endnotes, and appendices.
 The submission must consist of original work, and authors must have rights to the content and be willing to publish the paper in the Center's Working Paper Series.

 JUDGMENT CRITERIA: A panel of multidisciplinary and international faculty and professionals from fields such as law, government, anthropology, and literature will judge the papers anonymously.
 Relevant judgment factors include the strength and logic of the argument, depth of the analysis, originality and importance of intervention in the field, thoroughness and soundness of the research, quality of writing (clarity and organization), and formatting and citations.
 Previous committee members have included:

 Helena Alviar García, Professor and Former Dean, Faculty of Law, Universidad de los Andes

-Cecilia Medina, Professor & Director of the Human Rights Center, Universidad de Chile, and immediate past President, Inter-American Court of Human Rights
+Cecilia Medina, Professor & Co-Director of the Human Rights Center, Universidad de Chile, and immediate past President, Inter-American Court of Human Rights

 Vasuki Nesiah, Associate Professor of Practice, Gallatin School of Individualized Study, New York University

 PRIZE: The winner will receive a $1,000 prize.
-The winning paper will be published on the Center's website.
-If the winning paper has not been published elsewhere, it will also be published in the Rapoport Center's Working Paper Series.
+The winning paper will be published in the Center's Working Paper Series.
 A second-place prize might also be awarded, including consideration for publication in the Working Paper Series.

 DEADLINE: Submissions should be sent via email to email@example.com.
 Please submit paper (without any identifying information), abstract (100-250 words), and full contact details (including university, degree, and anticipated/actual graduation date) in three separate documents, and include "Audre Rapoport Prize" in the subject line.
 The winner(s) will be notified by October.